The official name for the machine is Schlüssel-Fernschreibmaschine

 the NSA, it is probably one of the most important inventions in the

 history of cryptography.
-Nevertheless the Germans were probably the first
+Nevertheless the Germans were

 to develop a practical implementation of it for the encryption of telegraph signals: the T-43.